 Step 2: Define your regulatory requirements

 Security policies for cloud computing must meet relevant data protection and cybersecurity regulations.
-Assess which compliance regulations apply to your business.
+Identify the compliance regulations that apply to your business.
 Ensure that every part of the policy contributes to meeting those regulatory requirements.

 Step 3: Create a policy writing strategy